Vivo per lei

-The version with Marta Sánchez, under the title Vivo por ella, that was included on her album One Step Closer, peaked at number two in Panama, and reached the top-twenty on the US Billboard Hot Latin Songs.
+The version with Marta Sánchez, titled "Vivo por ella", was included on her album One Step Closer, which peaked at number two in Panama, and number eight in the US Billboard Tropical Songs.
+This version of the song was also used as the opening theme for the Mexican telenovela Vivo Por Elena.
 The version with Hélène Ségara was released in December 1997 and became a hit in Belgium (Wallonia) and France, where it reached number one on the charts.
 It was the fifth single from Ségara's first studio album, Cœur de verre.
 The version with Judy Weiss also topped the charts in Switzerland in 1997.

+A new version of "Vivo por ella" was released in August 2024 with Colombian artist Karol G as the second single from Bocelli's upcoming compilation album Duets (30th Anniversary).

 Song information

 The song in Italian was originally written by the group O.R.O.
 (Manzani – Mengalli – Zelli) in 1995 for their album Vivo per....
 The song won the "Disco per l'estate" edition of that year.
 During the same year, the lyrics of the song were rewritten, still in Italian, by Gatto Panceri and the song was relaunched as a duet between Andrea Bocelli and Giorgia.
 The new lyrics were characterized by the fact that lei ("her") in the title referred to music whereas in the original song lei referred to a girl.

 Thus the new version of Vivo per lei became a tribute to music using the pronoun in the title: lei in Italian, ella in Spanish, elle in French, ela in Portuguese, and sie in German, as a metaphor.
 While the French and German versions have Bocelli singing in Italian, and Ségara and Weiss providing the French and German lyrics respectively, in the Spanish recorded version both Bocelli and Sánchez sing in Spanish, and in the Portuguese version, Bocelli sings in Spanish and Sandy in Portuguese.
 On live performances of the song, Bocelli may sing exclusively in Italian.
-The song's piano melody resembles an Elton John composition.
+The song's piano melody resembles an Elton John composition, like Candle In the Wind, or I Want Love.

 For international versions, German lyrics were written by Michael Kunze, French lyrics by Art Mengo, and Spanish lyrics by Luis Gómez Escolar.
 There is also a Greek version called Se Thelo edo sung by Dimitra Galani and Giorgos Karadimos.

-During Ségara's first tour, the song was performed, but Bocelli was replaced by Bruno Pelletier.
+During Ségara's first tour, the song was performed, but Bocelli was replaced by her Notre-Dame de Paris Co-Star, Bruno Pelletier.
 This version is available on the live album En concert à l'Olympia, as second track on the second CD.
 It was also included on Ségara's compilation Le Best of and on Bruno Pelletier's album Sur Scene (2001).

 The song was covered in 2004 by Calogero, Chimène Badi and Patrick Fiori on Les Enfoirés' album Les Enfoirés dans l'espace.